TechnicalPursuit/TIBET/README.md

 # License

-TIBET is Open Source under the OSI-approved <a target="_blank" href="http://opensource.org/licenses/RPL-1.5">Reciprocal Public License (RPL)</a>.
+TIBET is Open Source under the OSI-approved <a href="http://opensource.org/licenses/RPL-1.5">Reciprocal Public License (RPL)</a>.